The Stone Roses: The Greatest Debut Album of All Time

 Song For My (Sugar Spun Sister)

-One of the band’s great underrated tracks, it’s a really gorgeous and multi-layered number brimming with clever lyrics.
+One of the band’s great underrated tracks, Sugar Spun Sister is gorgeous and multi-layered.
+It brims with clever lyrics.

 From the 2:10 mark, it really hits moments of genius as the lyrics loop around the backing harmonies: